 The distance from Medellin to Valledupar is 488 mi (786 km) and travelling by the intercity bus on the highway the route takes about 13 hours.
 The transportation companies Brasilia and Rapido Ochoa cover this route, with bus tickets at low-cost rates that you can obtain through their website with different schedules and service types.
 Valledupar is also known as the crib of "vallenato", popular folk music from Colombia.
 It's a city of high temperatures, recurring feature in the Caribbean cities.
 The Valledupar climate is tropical and without a lot of variation of temperature, which averages 82 °F (28 °C).
 If you travel at the begining of the year, specially in April, be prepared for feeling hot and a strong sun, because the temperatures and the sun radiation increases considerably.

-Why book Medellin to Valledupar bus with redBus?
+Why book a Medellin a Valledupar bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Medellin to Valledupar.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Medellin to Valledupar.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Medellin is located at 1495 m a.s.l., just 261 mi (420 kms) away from the capital Bogota.
 It is known as "The eternal spring city" or the "mountain's capital" nicknames that reflect it's attractive weather.
 It's history stars a number of indigenous tribes that lived on the region since V b.c.
 The first contact between the spaniards and the people of the Valley of Aburrá happened in 1541, although due to the lack of precious minerals and the resistance from the locals, the area was initially abandoned.In 1616 Medellín was founded with the name of "Poblado de San Lorenzo".
 In 1826, Medellín was named as capital of the Antioquia department by the National Congress.
 Modern day Medellín is a prosperous city in constant industrial and social development.